 \section{Conclusions}

-In this paper, we apply a constrained Bayesian optimization algorithm to solve a bi-objective problem related to the adhesive bonding process of materials (maximizing break strength while minimizing production costs).
-As experiments are expensive, the budget for evaluations is small.
-The proposed Bayesian approach is shown to clearly outperform competing evolutionary algorithms, which are commonly used in engineering design when solving general multi-objective, constrained problems.
-The difference lies in the way the experimental design is guided throughout the search: the Bayesian approach selects infill points based on an (explainable) acquisition function, which is related to the expected merit of the new infill point for the optimization.
-The classification model embedded in the Bayesian approach ensures that the search focuses on infill points that have high probability of being feasible.
-Moreover, the GPR model used in the Bayesian approach accounts for the noise on the objectives, whereas the evolutionary algorithms rely on the (noisy) sample means as information to guide the search.
-In evolutionary approaches such as NSGA-II, by contrast, the search is guided by (black box, hard-to-tune) evolutionary operators.
-The success of such evolutionary process is largely dependent on the availability of sufficient experimentation budget, which is not always the case in practice.
+This paper presented two constrained Bayesian optimization algorithms to solve a bi-objective problem related to the adhesive bonding process of materials (maximizing break strength while minimizing production costs).
+As the real experiments are carried out physically in a lab are costly, the budget for evaluations is very limited.
+The proposed Bayesian approach is shown to clearly outperform state-of-the-art evolutionary algorithms, which are commonly used in engineering design when solving general multi-objective, constrained problems.
+The difference lies in the way the experimental design is guided throughout the search: the Bayesian approach selects infill points based on an (explainable) acquisition function, which is related to the expected merit of the new infill point for optimization.
+The BO model ensures that the search focuses on infill points that have a high probability of being feasible.
+Moreover, the GP model used to approximate the objective(s) accounts for the output (heterogenous) noise, whereas the evolutionary algorithms rely simply on the (uncertain) sample means as performance approximations.
+Moreover, the search in EMOAs (as it is generally with metaheuristic approaches) is guided by hard-to-tune evolutionary operators.
+The success of evolutionary processes is largely dependent on the availability of a sufficient experimentation budget, which is not always the case in practice.

-We are convinced that the use of Bayesian approaches holds great promise in solving noisy and expensive engineering problems, in terms of both search efficiency (i.e., finding solutions within limited budget) and search effectiveness (i.e., yielding high-quality solutions).
-Future research will focus on the development of an interactive software tool, allowing lab experts to validate the results generated by the algorithm in a real-life test environment, and to apply this type of algorithm also to other process optimization problems.
+Our research highlights the superiority of BO methods, particularly using an EHVI-based infill criterion, over traditional EMOAs.
+We are convinced that the use of Bayesian approaches holds great promise in solving noisy and expensive engineering problems, in terms of both search efficiency (i.e., finding solutions within a limited budget) and search effectiveness (i.e., yielding high-quality solutions).
+Future research will focus on the further development of an interactive software tool (a first release has been provided and is being tested), allowing lab experts to validate the results generated by the algorithm in a real-life test environment, and on the inclusion of a third objective (minimization of the \textit{debonding} break strength.